EVIDENCE-BASED TREATMENT & NEUROPSYCH EVALUATIONS

 Autism Spectrum Disorder

 I conduct comprehensive assessments of learning disabilities, autism, language disorders, nonverbal learning disorder, ADHD and executive functioning weaknesses, emotional and behavioral difficulties, and giftedness.
-Assessments may also be conducted to determine your child’s learning profile or if a child or adult qualifies for standardized test accommodations (e.g., SAT, ACT, LSAT, MCAT, ISEE, TACHS, SSAT).
-Neuropsychological and psychoeducational evaluations are tailored to your child to clarify his or her abilities.
+Assessments may also be conducted to determine one's learning profile or if a child or adult qualifies for standardized test accommodations (e.g., SAT, ACT, LSAT, MCAT, ISEE, TACHS, SSAT).
+Neuropsychological and psychoeducational evaluations are tailored to the individual to clarify their abilities.
 Assessments of Autism involve standardized measures and parent interviews that examine social communication skills and related behaviors.
 Following the evaluation, personalized recommendations for learning plans and therapeutic supports are provided in a collaboratively oriented feedback session

 and user friendly reports.